itsallcode/white-rabbit/docs/developer_guide.md

 # Build and run including plugins.
 Useful when developing plugins.
 # Make sure to remove unwanted plugins from $HOME/.whiterabbit/plugins/
 ./gradlew runWithPlugins

+# Build and run the shadowJar of the final product.
+./gradlew runProduct
 ```

 ### Running Tests